jagregory/abrash-zen-of-asm/src/chapter-14.md

 Let's look at the use of a jump table to handle a case where in-line code blocks do vary in size.
 Suppose that we're writing a subroutine that will search the first *n* bytes of a zero-terminated string of up to 80 bytes in length for a given character.
 We want to use pure in-line code for speed, but that's more easily said than done.
 The in-line code performs conditional jumps when checking for both matches and terminating zeros; unfortunately, the entire in-line code sequence is so long that the 1-byte displacement of a conditional jump can't reach the termination labels from the in-line code blocks that are smack in the middle of the in-line code.
 We could solve this problem by using conditional jumps around unconditional jumps in all cases, but that seems like an awful waste given that many of the blocks *could* use conditional jumps.

-What we really want to do is use conditional jumps in some in-line code blocks — whenever a 1-byte displacement will reach — and jumps around jumps in other blocks.
+What we really want to do is use conditional jumps in some in-line code blocks—whenever a 1-byte displacement will reach—and jumps around jumps in other blocks.
 Unfortunately, that would mean that some blocks were larger than others, and *that* would mean that there was no easy way to calculate the start offset of the desired block.

 The answer (surprise!) is to use a jump table, as shown in [Listing 14-14](#listing-14-14).
 The jump table simply stores the start offset of each in-line code block, regardless of how large that block may be.
 While the jump table is 162 bytes in size, there's no speed penalty for using it, since the process of looking up a table entry and branching accordingly requires only a few instructions.
 Indeed, it's often faster to use a jump table in this way than it is to calculate the target offset even when the repeated in-line code blocks *are* all the same size.